How to Clean a Memory Foam Mattress Topper

 7. Prolonging the Life of Your Memory Foam Mattress Topper

 Along with regular maintenance and cleaning, there are many other things you can do to keep your mattress topper in its best shape.
+We recommend protectors, regular rotation, breathable sleepwear and sheets, along with other measures.

-- Use a protector: Most mattress toppers come with a cover to shield it from dirt, but you can protect your topper from spills and other damage by covering it with a protector.
+Most mattress toppers come with a cover to shield it from dirt, but you can protect your topper from spills and other damage by covering it with a protector.
 They’re also very easy to remove and can be washed in a home washing machine.

-- Rotate regularly: Rotating your mattress topper 180 degrees (head to foot) every six months ensures even wear and helps to prevent sagging and any soft spots from forming.
+Rotating your mattress topper 180 degrees (head to foot) every six months ensures even wear and helps to prevent sagging and any soft spots from forming.

-- Limit night sweats and overheating: Moisture, like sweat, can break down foam, lead to mold, and ruin a topper.
+Moisture, like sweat, can break down foam, lead to mold, and ruin a topper.
 Prevent this from happening by sleeping in breathable clothing and keeping your room at a cool, comfortable temperature.

-- Switch out sheets often, especially during the summer: Airy bedding that wicks away moisture can also help keep you dry.
+Airy bedding that wicks away moisture can also help keep you dry.
 During summer, switch to light, breathable bedding like cotton or linen.

-- Avoid direct sunlight exposure: Memory foam is sensitive to heat, and hot temperatures can damage the foam.
+Memory foam is sensitive to heat, and hot temperatures can damage the foam.
 If drying outside, place the topper in a shaded area.

 Can you wash foam in the washing machine?